 Former employees who resigned in lieu of termination or who were terminated because of unsatisfactory performance, job abandonment, or misconduct are not eligible for re-employment consideration at the time of termination.
-In order to be considered for reemployment with the University of Florida, employees would need to reestablish their credentials over a 12-month period with an employer other than the university before being considered for reemployment.

 Effective July 1, 2010, the Florida Statute Chapter 121, defines a retiree as:

 - A person who has received any benefits, regardless of age, under the FRS Pension Plan (FPP), including DROP; or

 - A person who has taken a distribution, regardless of age, including a rollover or withdrawal, from the FRS Investment Plan (FIP); or

 - A person who has taken a distribution of employer contributions, regardless of age, including a rollover or withdrawal, from the State University System Optional Retirement Program (SUSORP); or

 - A person who has taken a distribution of employer contributions, regardless of age, including a rollover or withdrawal, from any other optional retirement plan offered by the State of Florida.

 The conditions under which a retiree (which by statutory definition can occur at any age) may be reemployed at an FRS participating employer are as follows:

 - May not be employed, as a UF employee* for 6 calendar months after their retirement or distribution (withdrawal) date.